uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/operations/index.rst

 -----
 Input
 -----
-An input objects aggregates all the data that algorithm requires for performing specific operation.
+An input object aggregates all the data that algorithm requires for performing specific operation.
 The data represented via :txtref:`tables <table>`, so, typically, an input is a collection of tables, but not limited with them and can aggregate objects of arbitrary type.